 After consideration of the factors described above, as well as current economic conditions and changing consumer behavior, management prepares a determination of an intangible asset's value and useful life based on its analysis.
 Under accounting guidelines, goodwill is not amortized, but must be tested for impairment annually, or more frequently if an event occurs or circumstances change that would more likely than not reduce the fair value of the reporting unit below the carrying amount.
 In a similar manner, indefinite-lived assets are not amortized.
-They are also subject to an annual impairment test, or more frequently if events or changes in circumstances indicate that the asset may be impaired.
+They are also subject to an annual impairment test or more frequently if events or changes in circumstances indicate that the asset may be impaired.
 Additionally, at each reporting period an evaluation must be made to determine whether events and circumstances continue to support an indefinite useful life.
 Intangible assets with finite lives are amortized over their respective estimated useful lives and must also be tested for impairment whenever events or changes in circumstances indicate that the carrying value of the asset may not be recoverable and exceeds its fair value.

-On an annual basis, during the fourth fiscal quarter, or more frequently if conditions indicate that the carrying value of the asset may not be recovered, management performs a review of both the values and, if applicable, useful lives assigned intangible assets and tests for impairment.
+On an annual basis, during the fourth fiscal quarter, concurrent with our annual strategic planning process, or more frequently if conditions indicate that the carrying value of the asset may not be recovered, management performs a review of both the values and, if applicable, useful lives assigned intangible assets and tests for impairment.

-We report goodwill and indefinite-lived intangible assets in three reportable segments: North American OTC Healthcare, International OTC Healthcare and Household Cleaning.
+We currently report goodwill and indefinite-lived intangible assets in two reportable segments: North American OTC Healthcare and International OTC Healthcare.
+We sold our Household Cleaning segment on July 2, 2018; see above under "Acquisitions and Divestitures" for further information.
 We identify our reporting units in accordance with the FASB ASC Subtopic 280.
 The carrying value and fair value for intangible assets and goodwill for a reporting unit are calculated based on key assumptions and valuation methodologies previously discussed.
 As a result, any material changes to these assumptions could require us to record additional impairment in the future.

-In the past, we have experienced declines in revenues and profitability of certain brands in the North American OTC Healthcare and Household Cleaning segments.
-Sustained or significant future declines in revenue, profitability, other adverse changes in expected operating results, and/or unfavorable changes in other economic factors used to estimate fair values of certain brands could indicate that fair value no longer exceeds carrying value, in which case a non-cash impairment charge may be recorded in future periods.
+In the past, we have experienced declines in revenues and profitability of certain brands in the North American OTC Healthcare segment.
+Sustained or significant future declines in revenue, profitability, other adverse changes in expected operating results, and/or unfavorable changes in other economic factors used to estimate fair values of certain brands could indicate that fair value no longer exceeds carrying value, in which case additional non-cash impairment charges may be recorded in future periods.
+At February 28, 2019, the North American Women's Health reporting unit, and one of the significant tradenames within this reporting unit, had fair values that exceeded their carrying values by less than 10%.